faithang025-cloud/STAT107_Project_Group_9_Hate_Crime_Statistics/README.md

 This data set includes the year, the state, the racial profile of the aggressor, the victim, the nature of the crime, and the motive of the crime.

-## The question(s) that we want to answer is/are:
+## The question that we want to answer is:
-#### "How many hate crimes were reported per year, and how has that changed over time?"
-#### "Which states report the highest and lowest total number of hate crimes?"
-#### "What are the most frequently targeted groups (e.g., by race, religion, gender, etc.)?"
-#### "What proportion of total crimes are racially motivated vs. religion/gender/sexual orientation–motivated?"
-#### "Have certain types of hate crimes (e.g., anti-Asian, anti-Black, anti-religion) increased or decreased disproportionately over time?"
+#### "Which groups (racial, religious, gender, etc...) are most frequently targetted, and what events may have caused the increase or decrease of certain types of hate crime over the years?"

 Note: This project makes use of the coding language R, functions, and different libraries to run the code.